wesleyfongchong/website-content/post/reference/javascript-object-getownpropertysymbols.md

 Get an array of symbols defined on an object.

-Symbols is an ES2015 feature, and this method was introduced in ES2015 as well.
+[Symbols](/javascript-symbols/) are an ES2015 feature, and this method was introduced in ES2015 as well.

 Example: